scmmmh/metadata-tutorial/source/access_data/europeana.rst

     for record in reader:
         print(record.title)

 By default the search will run across all fields.
-To reduce the filter to a single field, specify it in the query:
+To search only within a single field, you can specify the field in the search query.
+Try this code in a new cell:

 .. sourcecode:: python